 You don’t have to choose alone, however.
 A licensed accountant that works with Cook CPA Group can help you choose — and then manage — a fund that you can use to save money for the education of a child in your family.
-Contact the CPAs that work with Cook CPA Group as soon as possible by calling (916) 259-8471 or paying a visit to their website.

 Advantages and Disadvantages of the 529 College Fund

 529 college funds are tax-free funds intended solely to help save money for a person’s education.
 Its name comes from the part of the tax code that is responsible for creating qualified tuition programs for tax-exempt education expenses, Section 529.

 There are many advantages and disadvantages of 529 college funds that families should note before investing their money into them.
 The most notable advantage of 529 college funds is the fact that they are tax-free — the account itself is exempt from taxation and will not be taxed when it is eventually used for the purpose of paying for education costs.
 However, a penalty of 10% will be applied if an account owner withdraws the funds for a purpose that is not education-related.

 The accessibility of 529 college savings funds is another reason that families with college-bound children choose it as a way to save money for college.
 Anyone over the age of 18 is able to open a 529 college savings fund.
 Income is not a factor in eligibility to open one of these funds.
 The money in 529 college savings funds can be used to pay for both public and private educations in the United States and even some that are located outside of the United States.
 And while they are usually intended for use with college educations, they are also able to be used for K-12 school tuition.